This is the most complete SEO checklist on the internet.

 First, Sean pushed his content above the fold.

 Well, Proven’s blog posts used to have a big gap between the site’s navigation and the post title:

 The top of your page is million-dollar real estate.

 That’s why you want to avoid unnecessary space that pushes your content below the fold.

-So I asked Sean to reduce that space by 50%.
+So he reduced that space by 50%.

 Proven’s blog also had breadcrumbs navigation.

 Breadcrumbs navigation is OK for an ecommerce site.
 But it’s not necessary for a blog.

 Proven’s blog posts also had massive images at the top of each post.